The Test Sample

-Amniotic fluid surrounds, protects, and nourishes a growing fetus during pregnancy.
-It allows the baby to move relatively freely, keeps the umbilical cord from being compressed, and helps maintain a stable temperature.
+Amniotic fluid allows a fetus to move relatively freely within the uterus, keeps the umbilical cord from being compressed, and helps maintain a stable temperature.
 Contained within the amniotic sac, amniotic fluid is normally a clear to pale yellow liquid that contains proteins, nutrients, hormones, and antibodies.

 The fetus swallows and inhales amniotic fluid and releases urine into it.
 Cells from various parts of the fetus's body and chemicals produced by the fetus are present in the amniotic fluid.
 This allows the fluid to be sampled and tested to evaluate fetal health.

 The tests are performed on a sample of amniotic fluid that is obtained through a procedure called amniocentesis.
 Testing may be performed between 15 and 20 weeks of pregnancy to detect certain genetic diseases, chromosomal abnormalities such as Down syndrome, and neural tube defects.
 Amniotic fluid analysis may be performed at any point after 32 weeks of gestation to evaluate fetal lung maturity when there is an increased risk of or a need for premature delivery.
 It may also be done when it is suspected that a fetus has an infection or other illness or a blood type incompatibility with the mother and is therefore at risk of developing hemolytic disease.